praveek/launch.en/help/getting-started/implement-solutions/add-adobe-audience-manager-aam.md

    ![](/help/assets/aam-selectssfmenu.png)

-   **Note:** As stated above, you will need to have administrator privileges to see this menu item.
+   >[!NOTE]  As stated above, you will need to have administrator privileges to see this menu item.

 1. Once you are on the Server-Side Forwarding page, read the info and check the box to **Enable Server-Side Forwarding** for the report suite\(s\).
 1. Click **Save**.

-**Note:** Because SSF needs to be enabled per report suite, make sure you repeat this step for your real report suites when you deploy SSF on your own site's report suite.
+>[!NOTE]  Because SSF needs to be enabled per report suite, make sure you repeat this step for your real report suites when you deploy SSF on your own site's report suite.
 If the SSF option is grayed out, you need to map the report suites to your Experience Cloud Org to enable the option.
 This is explained in [the documentation](https://marketing.adobe.com/resources/help/en_US/mcloud/map-report-suite.html).

 Once this step has been completed, and if you have the Experience Cloud ID Service enabled, data is forwarded from Analytics to AAM.
 However, to complete the process so the response comes back correctly from AAM to the page \(and to Analytics via the Audience Analytics feature\), you must complete the following step in Launch as well.